 Through the major

-The major in Classical Studies provides students with a set of skills that are relevant and transferable to many areas of work and study.
+The major in Classical Studies provides students with a set of skills and qualities that are relevant and transferable to many areas of study and work.
 These include:

 - Analytical problem solving and critical thinking skills through the study of ancient language and culture